oryyxx/Football_Referee/README.md

 ## Getting Started
-In order to run the program few packages need to be installed.
-Open your terminal and follow the commands below: (Assuming python is already installed)
+In order to run the program few packages need to be downloaded.
+**Prerequisites**
 - cv2
 ```
 pip install opencv-python